 - Are they measurable?

-- Are there problems with the existing site?
+- Do you have an existing site, if so, what are there problems with the existing site?

 - What are the business drivers for the change?